Cosmological Effective Hamiltonian from full Loop Quantum Gravity Dynamics: Introduction

 \section{Introduction}

+With new data being collected each year, the era of observational cosmology is at its peak.
+Oberservations of the CMB make it possible for the first time to study the very early Universe and Planck-scale physics.
+By this we can test certain models of quantum cosmology \cite{BCT11}, however there remain yet unanswered questions at the deep core of quantum gravity.
+Thus one must finally find ways to connect cosmology with these models, which make predictions about the fine structure of quantum space-time.

-Loop Quantum Gravity (LQG) has over the last decades evolved into a rich and mathematically well-defined theory of quantum gravity.
-While its backbone has been set up through a lot of work in the framework of the full theory \cite{Rov04,Thi07,GS13}, simultaneously its symmetry reduced sector has pushed the field into the direction of observable predictions and managed to resolve some of the open questions from the classical theory.
-For example, in Loop Quantum Cosmology (LQC) the Big Bang singularity is resolved by the ``Big Bounce scenario'' \cite{Boj08,AS11,AS16}.
+A promising candidate, Loop Quantum Gravity (LQG), has over the last decades evolved into a rich and mathematically well-defined theory of quantum gravity.
+While its backbone has been set up through a lot of work in the framework of the full theory \cite{Rov04,Thi07,GS13}, the same procedure of loop-quantisation applied to the symmetry-reduced sector has pushed the field into the direction of observable predictions and managed to resolve some of the open questions from the classical theory.
+For example, in Loop Quantum Cosmology (LQC) the Big Bang singularity is resolved by the ``big bounce scenario'' \cite{Boj08,AS11,AS16}.

 In this approach one deals with states representing 3-dimensional geometries: the data on a spatial Cauchy slice of the spacetime.
 While different choices of such slices do not affect physical quantities per se, depending on the system there exist convenient choices.
-This amounts to performing a gauge-fixing of the constraints via some degrees of freedom (usually provided by matter), which therefore play the role of physical clocks and rods (however depending on the matter choice the observables may differ).
-If these degrees of freedom are sufficiently well behaved, then the resulting physical Hamiltonian is independent of them \cite{GT15,GO17}.
+This amounts to performing a gauge-fixing of the constraints via some degrees of freedom (usually provided by matter), which therefore play the role of physical clocks and rods (however depending on the matter choice the observables may differ) \cite{GT15,GO17}.

 At this point, the theory is reduced to a (infinite-dimensional) version of quantum mechanics: a quantum 3-geometry is a physical state, $|\psi\rangle$, and its evolution (wrt the physical time $\phi$) is given by a physical Hamiltonian $\hat H$ (derived from the scalar constraint) by